Teach English in Shanghai

-- A TEFL certification (100+ hours).
-Schools give preference to teachers with 120+ hours or more.
-First tier cities like Beijing and Shanghai are now leaning strongly towards classroom based TEFL certifications or combined TEFL certificates that include online and classroom hours.
+- A TEFL certification (120+ hours).
+Click on the link for more information about TEFL courses.
+First tier cities like Beijing and Shanghai lean strongly towards classroom based TEFL certifications or combined TEFL certificates that include online and classroom hours.
 If you are unsure about a TEFL course, go with a TEFL provider that will provide you with a certificate that does not have ‘online’ stamped across the front of it.

 - Some schools require teachers to have formal teaching experience

 Laura W. - 2012 - An American in Shanghai

 For anyone interested in moving abroad, I highly recommend Reach to Teach.
 I have worked with other recruiting agencies in the past, and from my experience, Reach to Teach has offered me the most assistance.
 I mostly worked with the China Recruitment Department, and was very impressed with the updates and callbacks post-interview.
 Reach to Teach matched me with the best job through Kid Castle.
 Kid Castle is an after school academy that relies on the Total Physical Response teaching method.
 I find this school a very effective program for teaching English, and am so happy with my job situation.
 From both sides, Reach to Teach and Kid Castle made a great effort to help me, up until I arrived in China.
 If I had questions, I continued to ask both sides for answers, and both provided the best solutions.
 I have heard stories of people never hearing from their recruiters after they take a job offer, but I never experienced this with Reach to Teach.
 I felt they were honest, listened to what I wanted in a job (rather than trying to fill the next available spot in any school), and gave immediate response to e-mails.
 I know that anyone going through Reach to Teach will find what they need.

 Teach English in Shanghai – China’s Modern City